Unidata/python-workshop/README.md

 - Let's improve upon the plot into something that is more ready for publication.
 - Matplotlib Basemap

-### Geoscience plotting with matplotlib
-- Some Examples
-- Plotting netCDF data
-- Basic Plot
-- Let's improve upon the plot into something that is more ready for publication.
-- Matplotlib Basemap

 ### Accessing data via Pydap
 - Searching and retrieving NAM data from a THREDDS data server
 - Helper function to get latest NAM data